galaxyproject/training-material/topics/transcriptomics/tutorials/differential-isoform-expression/tutorial.md

 #### Analysis of splicing enrichment

-In this section We will assess whether there are differences with respect to the type of {AS} event .
+In this section we will assess whether there are differences with respect to the type of {AS} event .

 > <comment-title>Interpretation of splicing events</comment-title>
 >